Walking Tour

 * * *

-It wasn't long before a new wave of fur traders arrived.
+However, it wasn't long before a new wave of fur traders arrived.
 In the 1780s the Northwest Company established Fort Lac la Pluie as its supply depot for Arctic-bound traders.
 It was located a short distance from here, just downstream of the falls to the west.

 After this event the HBC decided to rename the fort in Lady Frances's honour: Fort Frances had its name.